A Pharmacist’s Guide to Student Loan RefinancingAugust 6, 2020

 For example, let’s say you had $163,000 in student loan debt at 7.08% interest and a 10-year repayment term.
 Over the course of your repayment, you’d pay back a total of $227,915; interest charges would add $64,915 to your loan cost.

 But let’s say you refinanced your debt and qualified for a 10-year loan at just 5% interest.
 You’d pay back a total of just $207,464.
-Refinancing your loans would allow you to save $20,451.
+Refinancing your student loans would allow you to save $20,451.

 Use the student loan refinance calculator to find out how much money you can save.*